sanghvirajit/Parkinson_disease_MLOps_Pipeline/README.md

 # linting and formatting

-Best Practices are used for linting and formatting.
-All the dependencies are written in the requirements.ci.txt.
-Lint section is also added in the Makefile
+All the dependencies for linter are written in the requirements.ci.txt.
+Lint section is also added in the Makefile.

 Run the following code to use it